mebeim/aoc/2021/README.md

     return False
 ```

 Can we optimize the above function?
-Yes, we'll do it soon, first let's write yet
+Yes, we'll do it soon.
+First let's write yet
 another function to mark a number on a card.
 Since we potentially need to modify
 the contents of a cell in the board, we'll need to iterate over each cell while
 keeping track of row and column indexes, so that we can do `card[r][c] = -1` to